mvoase/Technical-Test/README.md

  This runner uses a GET for all the playlists available
  @PlaylistGET

+ - VideoPlayListPostAPITestRunnerTest
+ This runner uses a post request to create a new playlist
+@PlaylistPost

+ - VideoPlayListPostSongAPITestRunnerTest
+ This runner uses a post request to post in a song from the video list into an existing playlist
+@PlaylistUpdated

  - VideoSongAPITestRunnerTest
  This pulls through all the songs available using a GET request
  @VideoGET